Is Your Laundromat Scaring Away Potential Customers?

 Lack of adequate parking can be a huge deterrent for customers.
 If your parking lot is always full or hard to navigate, customers may leave or opt for a competitor next time they need to do laundry.
 Unfortunately, there’s often not much you can do about parking once your laundromat is open and operating as space for expansion and budget may be limited.
 That’s why parking is a key factor to consider when picking a laundromat location.

 If parking is an issue, adding details about parking on your website and social media channels can help give customers a heads up about nearby street parking and parking ramps in case they need them.
-Offering discounts, special promotions, and using advanced technology like Speed Queen’s Quantum Control time-of-day pricing feature to attract customers during non-peak times can also help regulate your customer flow and minimize parking issues during busy times.
+Offering discounts, special promotions, and using advanced technology to attract more customers and to regulate customer flow can help to minimize parking issues during busy times.

 If you have other questions regarding your laundromat, the experts at Martin-Ray Laundry Systems are here to serve you!
 We service laundromats and laundry businesses around Colorado, New Mexico, Wyoming, west Texas, and western Nebraska.
 Contact us today to learn more!